dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 * [CS98 Section 1 starting in 17F](https://classroom.github.com/g/Q8mwfkT2)
 * CS98 Section 2 starting in 18W

 The first person on your team will name the repo and the team.
 Each consecutive person will simply choose the repo and team to be granted permissions.
 Please use this as it keeps everything organized and in one place.
-Once you team is created you will be able to create additional repositories as necessary within the cs98 github organization.
+Once your team is created you will be able to create additional repositories as necessary within the cs98 github organization.

 ## To Turn In: